passy/webscan/README.rst

 webscan
 =======

-`webscan` ought to be a active network scanner aimed to analyze information retrieved from tcp headers after a SYN connect.
+`webscan` ought to be an active network scanner aimed to analyze information retrieved from tcp headers after a SYN connect.

 What's actually working is getting an approximate uptime of a given host,